+Also known as game streaming, cloud gaming refers to using cloud servers, rather than local devices, to run games.
 Essentially, the goal is to make high-end gaming experiences simpler and cheaper to access.

-For a long time game streaming services existed as passing curiosities.
-They occasionally worked pretty well, but ultimately lacked support and a user base.
+Cloud gaming has been around for nearly a decade now, but it hasn’t caught on until recently.
+Even if early services worked pretty well, they ultimately lacked support and a user base.
 There were also a lot of early kinks like not supporting Wi-Fi, as internet speeds were on average too slow, even in 2012.

-How does Cloud Gaming work?
+How does cloud gaming work?

 Rather than owning the hardware necessary to run high-end (or really any) video games like a gaming PC or console, game streaming lets users offload the processing demands to a company’s server.
-Basically, when you start running a game using a cloud gaming service, rather than sticking a disc in your box at home or booting up an app you have installed, a server acts like a high-powered PC somewhere and does that for you, streaming a feed of the game from potentially thousands of miles away.
+Basically, when you start running a game using a cloud gaming service, rather than sticking a disc in your box at home or booting up an app you have installed, a server acts like a high-powered PC somewhere and does that for you, streaming a feed of the game from tens or hundreds of miles away.

-Take Google Stadia — it isn’t out yet, but we have a pretty good idea of how it works.
-When you log into Google’s new service and pick a game to play, a super powerful server at one of the company’s data centers starts running it.
-The server then sends a feed of that game running from the data center to your home where you can interact with it via a Chrome browser, phone, or Chromecast Ultra.
-Using the Stadia controller, the service logs your inputs and sends them back to the server, which then carries them out and streams the result back to you.
+Take Google Stadia, which uses proprietary tech based on Linux.
+When you log into the service and pick a game to play, a super-powerful server at one of the company’s data centers starts running it.
+The server then sends a feed of that game running from the data center to your home where you can interact with it via the Chrome browser, a supported phone or Chrome OS tablet, or a Chromecast Ultra.

-It’s actually a relatively straightforward concept.
-Rather than inputting the commands yourself, you’re just telling a more powerful computer somewhere else to do it.
-Of course, executing that in a manner even remotely playable is incredibly complicated.
+Regardless of the input method, the principle remains the same.
+The services run a game on a server, log your inputs remotely, and stream back the result.
+Of course, getting this to work and remain playable is incredibly complicated.
 Internet speeds have only recently increased to the point where this kind of service could be widely accessible, and there are still plenty of connection and compatibility limitations.

 How much does cloud gaming cost?